 ACL Name Description UserReader Allows users to read information about user accounts, but not to change that information.
 Content Server users need this ACL so they can use workflow.
-Visitor Grants the holder of the ACL the ability to write data to the Content Server Engage tables that hold visitor data.
+Visitor Grants the holder of the ACL the ability to write data to the Content Server Engage tables that hold visitor data, and to create recommendation assets.
 Any visitor whose data you are collecting on the delivery system must have this ACL assigned to their user account.
-VisitorAdmin Grants users the ability to create visitor attributes, history attributes, history types, and recommendations.
-Any Engage user who needs to create any of those asset types needs this ACL.
+Any Engage user who needs to create Recommendation assets needs this ACL.
+VisitorAdmin Grants users the ability to create visitor attributes, history attributes, and history types.
+Any Engage user who needs to create assets of those types needs this ACL.
 WSUser Assigned to SiteCatalog page entries for the Web Services feature.
 Grants users the ability to access Content Server through the Content Server web services.
 WSEditor Assigned to SiteCatalog page entries for the Web Services feature.
 Grants users the ability to access Content Server through the Content Server web services.
 WSAdmin Assigned to SiteCatalog page entries for the Web Services feature.
 Grants users the ability to access Content Server through the Content Server web services. xceladmin Grants users the ability to create user profiles, roles, sites, asset types, and so on-that is, to use all the functions in the Admin , Site Admin , and Workflow tabs.
 System, site, and workflow administrators need this ACL.
 Also, because the Admin tab has both administrative and site design functions, site designers also need this ACL. xceleditor Grants users the ability to log in to the CS content applications.
 The login request code verifies whether or not a user has the ACL.
 All users of the management system need this ACL. xcelpublish Grants users the ability to view the Publish Console.